GispoCoding/QGIS-visualization-workshop/README.md

     https://meri.digitraffic.fi/api/v1/locations/latest?from=1600800000000|layername=OGRGeoJSON

+First thing you need to do for a real dashboard look is to set the project background color to black.
+You can do this

+    2 + ("sog"/20)

 To rotate the symbols we can use another attribute from the data.
 Open the marker dialog from the ship layer and find the rotation definition.
 Open again the expression dialog from the small black arrow and enter the following expression as the value:

      "cog"

 ![Use your visualization skills to create an informative dashboard](https://raw.githubusercontent.com/GispoCoding/QGIS-visualization-workshop/master/images/dashboard_sample.PNG)